-Dog owners can also bring their dogs to play, so you might find other breeds as well.
-It’s always funny when you think you’re playing with one of the local dogs from Bauhaus, but then it turns out it has an owner who’s waiting for the dog to hop off your lap so they can take their pup home.
+Dog owners can also bring their dogs to play, so you might find other breeds.
+It’s always funny when you think you’re playing with one of the local dogs from Bauhaus, and then you realize the owner is waiting for their dog to hop off your lap so they can take them home.

 Address: 64 Yanghwa-ro, Mapo-gu, Seoul

-When it comes to themed cafes in Seoul, cat cafes are what started it all, and while they may not be considered that unusual around these parts – you can find hundreds of them scattered across the city! – they are still quite the novelty for visitors passing through.
+When it comes to themed cafes in Seoul, cat cafes are what started it all, and while they may not be considered that unusual around these parts, they are still quite the novelty for visitors.

-We went to 고양이 카페 (Cat Cafe) located in Hongdae, which is our go-to cafe whenever we want to play with cats.
-The staff are really friendly here and it has a very relaxed feel.
-Once you’re inside each person has to order a drink and that acts as your admission ticket.
+Sam and I went to 고양이 카페 (Cat Cafe) located in Hongdae, which is our go-to cafe whenever we’re in Seoul.
+The staff are really friendly here and the cafe has a very relaxed feel.
+Once you’re inside, each person has to order a drink and that acts as your admission ticket.

-Most cat cafes have a mix of breeds.
-This one in particular had a Siamese, a Persian, an American Shorthair, an Abssynian, and well, more breeds than I could recognize to be honest.
-The majority of the cats are quite social, though you do get a few who are only interested in napping by the windows or in out of reach places.
-You can also buy cat treats to try and lure the cats your way.
+Most cat cafes have a mix of breeds like Siamese, Persian, American Shorthair, Abyssinian, and well, more breeds than I could recognize, to be honest!
+You can buy cat treats to try and lure the cats your way.

 Address: 162-14 Hongik-ro 6-gil, Donggyo-dong, Mapo-gu

 Poo normally isn’t an acceptable conversation topic at the table, but Seoul seems to think otherwise.
-One of the most unusual cafes we visited was the Poop Cafe located inside the Ssamziegil Cultural Complex.
+One of the most unusual cafes we visited was the Poop Cafe, or Ddong Cafe, located inside the Ssamziegil Cultural Complex.
 The theme was apparent from the minute we walked through the doors, with giant swirls of poo gracing each table.

 After finishing our drinks, we went outside where they have a little stand that sells poo-shaped pancakes.
 Again, these have that distinct swirl shape and they were filled with chocolate sauce.
 Each pancake was 1,000 won and they were surprisingly delicious.

-For something straight out of a German fairytale, you can visit Blüte, which means ‘bloom’ in German.
-This cafe is located in a quiet side street in Hongdae and as you take the steps up to the premises it almost feels like you’re walking into a scene from Hansel and Gretel.
+For something straight out of a fairytale, you can visit Poete.
+This cafe was formerly known as Blüte and it’s located in a quiet side street in Hongdae.
+As you take the steps up to the premise, it almost feels like you’re walking into a scene from Hansel and Gretel.

-The cafe is surrounded by a thick garden filled with colourful flowers and in the back there’s a little cottage that could easily transport you back to Spreewald.
+The cafe is surrounded by a thick garden filled with colourful flowers and in the back, there’s a little cottage that looks like something out of Spreewald.

 Food and drinks in this cafe are a bit pricey with most teas running you 9,000 won, but the calm country-like setting makes it a really nice spot for a date.